 What is curious about the mosaic, is that it contains both Latin and Greek texts.
 Most of the texts are in Latin, but the text above Christ and the words to the left and right of the archangels are actually in Greek.
 Christ’s text is very strange, and it took me a while to find out what it actually says. ΙСΧС is of course an abbreviation of Ἰησοῦς Χριστός (Jesus Christ), and what follows should be Ο BΑΣΙΛΕΥΣ ΤΗΣ ΔΟΞΗΣ (Σ – or sigma – is the same letter as С).
 This translates as “the King of Glory”, an epithet that is much more common in the Eastern Orthodox Church.
 If you look closely at the Greek letters in the mosaic, you have to conclude that either the mosaicists had limited knowledge of the Greek language and alphabet, or Greek spelling was very different back then.
 If it is the former, then the artists dropped some letters and messed up the vowels.
 Perhaps in this case the text Ο BΑΣΙΛΕΥΣ ΤΗΣ ΔΟΞΗΣ is the Greek translation of the Latin text ‘Rex gloriae’, a text that appears in the Te Deum, an early Christian hymn.
 This hymn has been – wrongly – attributed to Ambrosius.

 The smaller scenes on the left and right show the cities of Tours (Turonica) and Milan (Mediolanum) and the protagonists are Saint Martinus of Tours (Saint Martin) and Saint Ambrosius of Milan.
 The two scenes are connected.
 The one on the right shows Ambrosius in Milan, dozing off while standing at the altar during mass.
-Somehow this miraculously allows him to be present at Martin’s funeral in Tours, which is taking place simultaneously in the scene on the right.
+Somehow this miraculously allows him to be present at Martin’s funeral in Tours, which is taking place simultaneously in the scene on the left.
 The story is a bit silly, as Ambrosius himself died on 4 April 397 and Martinus seven months later, on 8 November of that same year.
 Still, Ambrosius and Saint Martin were natural allies, as both were staunch opponents of the doctrine of Arianism, which denied the consubstantiality of God the Father and Christ his Son.